apptainer/apptainer-userdocs/environment_and_metadata.rst

 build the container and labels, which are specific pieces of information set automatically or explicitly when the container is built.

-For containers that are generated with {Singularity} version 3.0 and later, default labels are represented using the `rc1 Label Schema
+{Singularity} containers default labels are represented using the `rc1 Label Schema
 <http://label-schema.org/rc1/>`_.

 .. _sec:labels: